G-Oelgaard/Folketingsvalg_statistik_1901_2022/README.md

 - Så længe du krediterer danmarkshistorien.dk / Aarhus Universitet som kilde.

 ***

 # Statistics on Danish Parliamentary Elections, 1901–2022
 Danmarkshistorien.dk / Aarhus University

 This repository contains a dataset with results from all Danish parliamentary elections in the period 1901–2022, including documentation about the dataset.

-Note that the documentation and notes in the dataset are in Danish.
+Note that the documentation and datasets are in Danish.

 ## Contents
 - *Folketingsvalg_statistik.csv* // The main dataset with election results per party and election in .csv format.